When I take the chilly tools from the shed’s darkness, I come out to a world made new by heat and light.

 Trust that there is a tiger, muscular Tasmanian, and sly, which has never been seen and never will be seen by any human eye.
 Trust that thirty thousand sword- fish will never near a ship, that far from cameras or cars elephant herds live long elephant lives.
 Believe that bees by the billions find unidentified flowers on unmapped marshes and mountains.
 Safe in caves of contentment, bears sleep.
 Through vast canyons, horses run while slowly snakes stretch beyond their skins in the sun.
 I must trust all this to be true, though the few birds at my feeder watch the window with small flutters of fear, so like my own. ~Susan Kinsolving “Trust”

-When I stand at the window watching the flickers, sparrows, finches, chickadees, and red-winged blackbirds come and go from the feeders, I wonder who is watching who.
-They remain wary of me, fluttering away quickly if I approach.
+They remain wary of me, fluttering away quickly if I approach with lens in hand.
 They fear capture, even within a camera.
 They have a life to be lived without my witness or participation.
-So much happens that I never see or know about; it would be overwhelming to absorb it all.
+So much happens that I never see or know about.

 I understand: I fear being captured too.
+I prefer to remain an enigma.

 Even if only for a moment as an image preserved forever, I know it doesn’t represent all I am, all I’ve done, all I feel, all my moments put together.
-The birds are, and I am, so much more than one moment.
+The birds and bees and snakes and horses are, and I am, so much more than one moment.

-Only God sees me fully in every moment that I exist, witness to my freedom and captivity, my loneliness and grief, my joy and tears, knowing my very best and my very worst.
+Only God sees us fully in every moment, witness to our freedom and captivity, our loneliness and grief, our joy and tears, our sleeping and waking, knowing our best and our worst.

 One-Time